thunder-app/thunder/README.md

 1. Set up and install Flutter.
    - For more information, visit https://docs.flutter.dev/get-started/install.
 2. Clone this repository and fetch the dependencies using `flutter pub get`
-3. Run the appropriate build command depending on the platform.
+3. Run the build script using `dart scripts/build.dart`, which will build both the iOS and Android release versions
-   - iOS: `flutter build ios --release --no-tree-shake-icons`
-   - Android: `flutter build apk --release --no-tree-shake-icons`

 ## Conventions